 Conservation Education Programming on and off Zoo Grounds

 Charged with providing diverse educational and high quality recreational experiences that inspire guests to create a better future for wildlife, the Education Department utilizes a wide variety of opportunities and resources.
 Our passionate staff and nearly 500 dedicated volunteers work tirelessly to provide exciting educational opportunities for every guest.
 Each year the Zoo hosts more than 1,000,000 guests, approximately 600,000 of whom engage in an impromptu educational encounter with a staff member or volunteer.
-Additionally, formal education programs such as camps, overnights and trips provide more than 26,000 hours of formal conservation education.
+Additionally, formal education programs such as camps, overnights, classes and trips providemore than 84,000 hours of formal conservation education each year.

-- YOU Messages – With You messages, we help people understand the impact humans can have on the environment and/or empower them to take positive action for the environment
+- YOU Messages – With You messages, we help people understand the impact humans can have on the environment and empower them to take positive action for animals and the environment.

-Below are just a few of the Zoo’s programs with a strong emphasis on YOU messages or where guests actually get out into the field.
+Below are just a few of the Zoo’s programs with a strong emphasis on YOU messages where our Zoo community makes a difference.

-- Citizen science initiatives such as Frogwatch, Monarch Larval Survey, Monarch Tagging and Wild Bird Population Identification Studies.
-The Zoo and its volunteers contribute nearly 1,000 man hours annually surveying and reporting native frog populations.
+Citizen science initiatives such as Frogwatch, Monarch Larval Survey, Monarch Tagging and Wild Bird Population Identification Studies.
+The Zoo and its volunteers contribute nearly 1,000 man hours annually surveying and reporting native wildlife population data for projects.

-- Habitat restoration at Bracken Cave where the Zoo’s staff and teen volunteers not only get to help native wildlife, like the endangered golden cheeked warbler, and assist Bat Conservation International in preparing this amazing site for other guests, they also experience first-hand the world’s largest known bat cave and the awe-inspiring evening bat flight of between 10 and 18 million bats!
+When helping with habitat restoration at Bracken Cave, Zoo staff, youth volunteers and docents help native wildlife, like the endangered golden cheeked warbler, and assist Bat Conservation International in preparing this amazing site for other guests.
+They also experience first-hand the world’s largest known bat cave and the awe-inspiring evening bat flight of between 10 and 18 million bats!

-- In a partnership with the Monterrey Bay Aquarium, the Zoo educates guests, staff and volunteers on how and why to choose sustainable seafood by participating in the Seafood Watch program.
+In partnership with the Monterrey Bay Aquarium, the Zoo educates guests, staff and volunteers on how and why to choose sustainable seafood by participating in the Seafood Watch program.
 Volunteers and staff work daily at interpretive carts throughout the summer and exhibits to educate our guests about this amazing project, and approximately 5,000 sustainable seafood pocket guides are distributed annually.